Civil War Battlefields Cruise

 Located on the 4th Deck.

 Each 405 sq. ft.
 Veranda Suite stateroom offers large floor-to-ceiling glass doors which lead to a comfortable balcony with a table and chairs.
 Each room has a king-size bed but can be configured with two twin beds.
-Veranda suite rooms have a full bathroom equipped with large shower, toiletries, hairdryer, and plush towels.
+Veranda Suite rooms have a full bathroom equipped with large shower, toiletries, hairdryer, and plush towels.
 Storage space in each room includes a wardrobe, full-size dresser, under-bed storage, and desk drawers.
 Each room also has individual climate control, TV, safe, USB charging ports, and complimentary WiFi.

 Located on the 4th Deck.